Greece–Italy relations: 21st century

 Relations between the two countries have stayed strong in the 21st century.
 In December 2022, Italian prime minister Giorgia Meloni referred to the "close relationship" between Greece and Italy, mentioning the common issues, interests and approaches both countries share.
 She encouraged that Greece and Italy's cooperation and work together "must continue".
 Meloni also said that she is "extremely interested in working to further enhance bilateral relations with Greece" to solve migration crises.
 Meloni and Greek prime minister Kyriakos Mitsotakis met each other in Brussels on 15 December 2022.
 Meloni called the meeting "cordial and fruitful", while both gave a "shared will" to strengthen relations even further.
+In September 2023, Meloni and Mitsotakis met in Athens to discuss cooperation in the fields of energy and migrant issues.

 Bilateral relations and cooperation

 Greece is one of Italy's main economic partners and they co-operate in many fields, including judicial, scientific and educational, and on the development of tourism, an important sector in both countries.
 There are regular high-level visits between the two countries, such as the visit of the Greek Prime Minister Antonis Samaras to Italy in July 2014, and there are frequent contacts between the two countries at ministerial level on various matters concerning individual sectors.

 Current projects between the two countries include the Greece–Italy pipeline (which is part of the Interconnector Turkey-Greece-Italy pipeline (ITGI)), and the Trans Adriatic Pipeline (TAP).